3devo/ChildbusBootloader/PROTOCOL.md

 Clock stretching (I²C only)
 ---------------------------
-The slave is allowed to apply clock stretching at any time during a transaction in order to process the command given or for other reasons.
+The child is allowed to apply clock stretching at any time during a transaction in order to process the command given or for other reasons.
-This includes the entire write *and* read, to allow for example the slave to execute the command either directly after receiving it, after seeing a stop condition or only during the read just before sending its reply.
+This includes the entire write *and* read, to allow for example the child to execute the command either directly after receiving it, after seeing a stop condition or only during the read just before sending its reply.

-The total clock stretching that may be applied by the slave during an entire transaction is 80ms.
+The total clock stretching that may be applied by the child during an entire transaction is 80ms.
 Having a maximum stretch time allows the master to detect a timeout and abort the transaction.
 The master is also allowed to stretch the clock, no bounds are imposed on that.
-The slave should not attempt to detect a timeout itself, but instead rely on the master.
-The slave should instead monitor the bus for a start condition, to always allow the master to start a new read or write.
+The child should not attempt to detect a timeout itself, but instead rely on the master.
+The child should instead monitor the bus for a start condition, to always allow the master to start a new read or write.

 Retries and CRC failures